DBAAsService/AWS/Certification - Associate.md

 ## Kinesis streams (Stores the data for 24 hours)

 Similar to sparc streaming data analysis
-*.consists of shards
+* consists of shards
-*.
-Stores the data for 24 hours
+* Stores the data for 24 hours

 Kinesis firehose (online data analysis - no data storage)

 Analysis can be done by lambda functions
-*.
-No data storage
+* No data storage

 Kinesis analysitics
 used by streams/firehose for analysis